FollowTheProcess/followtheprocess.github.io/content/posts/auto_venv.md

 * First asks if there are already VSCode workspace settings: `if [[ -f .vscode/settings.json ]]`

-* If there are it looks at what is currently set for `python.pythonPath`.
+* If there are it looks at what is currently set for `python.defaultInterpreterPath`.
 The assumption being that if someone already set it explicitly, we should probably leave it alone.

 * If it's empty or not set at all (represented in JSON by `null`) then we can do what we like! i.e. set it to our virtualenv's python.
 This bit is done by the `ppath_set` line.